UbiCastTeam/miris-manager-client/README.md

 A Python3 client to use UbiCast Campus Manager remote control.

-This client allows you to integrate a device in Campus Manager in order to control it.
+This client is intended to act as a system in Campus Manager so it allows you to integrate a device in Campus Manager in order to control it.
+For now it this client is not handling user API keys.

 Here is the list of actions that can be sent to the client depending on its supported capabilities: